Semiu/DI-Capstone/Proposal/README.md

 `1-data-cleaning-EDA` folder contains notebooks that performed data merging, different data cleaning processes, and the exploratory data analysis (EDA).
 The `datamerging` notebook contains scripts for the merging of the dataset, while the `datacleansing` notebook contains scripts for the data cleansing.
 Lastly, the `eda-cv` notebook contains script for the EDA and cross-validation data generation.

-`2-basic-model` folder contains notebooks for the baseline models of the project.
-A logisitic regression model is developed by the script in `log_regression.py` file.
+`2-basic-model` folder contains Python scripts for the models of the project.
+A logisitic regression model is developed by the script in `log_regression.py` file, and the XGboost model is developed with the script in `xgboost.py` file.

+The Area Under Curve values for the Logistic Regression and XGBoost models are 0.9999999999415422 and 0.9999973618952145, respectively.

 The `pitch-deck-DI` file is my single page pitch silde for the finalists' interview presentation.